HibaSyed/Express-Portfolio-Site/README.md

 # Express-Portfolio-Site instructions on how to run
-git clone to get repository locally
+git clone to get the repository locally
 Run npm install to get all dependencies run node app.js to run the server and application